 Two of the most common questions we receive are “How long will this motor run for?” and “How to calculate how long a battery will last?”.
-These are common questions because they are very important in understanding how long to stay out on the water before heading back, and are fairly easy to answer if you have all the necessary information.
+These are common questions because they are very important in understanding how long to stay out on the water before heading back.
+They are fairly easy to answer if you have all the necessary information, which can be provided by our Smart Battery Box.
 To determine a battery last and motor runtime, you will need to know the following information: The amperage draw of the motor and the Amp Hour rating on your battery.

 AMP HOUR RATING

 Amp Hour (Ah) is a common rating placed on Deep Cycle or Marine batteries.
 This rating measures how long a battery can maintain a consistent amperage output.
 More easily put, how much charge the battery can hold and how long it can power an electronic device.
 The larger the rating, the longer it can power a device or trolling motor.

 If a battery doesn’t have an Ah rating, you can calculate the Ah rating from the Reserve Capacity (RC).
 You simply divide the RC by 2.4 to get an estimated amp hour rating.

 - For Example: 1600 RC / 2.4 = 66.66Ah

 - Cold Cranking Amps (CCA) cannot be used to estimate how long a battery will last.
 It measures the amount of current a given battery can deliver for 30 seconds at zero (0) degrees Fahrenheit without dropping below a specified cutoff voltage.

 MOTOR AMPERAGE DRAW